dn-m/Music/Sources/Duration/README.md

 ])
 ```

+> Note: This type is useful for composing up arbitrarily simple or complex rhythms without having to commit to an overall `Duration`, or having to normalize the subdivision relationships between all of the nodes.

 ### DurationTree

 A `DurationTree` is a `typealias` for `Tree<Duration,Duration>`, from the [`dn-m/Structure/DataStructures`](https://dn-m.github.io/Packages/Structure/Modules/DataStructures/index.html) module.

-A `DurationTree` is often not needed to be created by user, but is often the composition of a `ProportionTree` along with a user-specified `Duration` container size.
+A `DurationTree` is often not needed to be created by user, but is often the composition of a `Duration` container size and a `ProportionTree`.

 ```Swift
 let proportions: ProportionTree = .branch(1, [1,2,4])